Janet Jackson Talks ‘Intense’ Fight With Depression In Candid Letter Published In ‘Essence’

 “In my forties: Like millions of women in the world, I still heard voices inside my head berating me, voices questioning my value,” Jackson shares.
 “Happiness was elusive.
 A reunion with old friends might make me happy.
 A call from a colleague might make me happy.
 But because sometimes I saw my failed relationships as my fault, I easily fell into despair.”
 But it was the actress/singer’s 30s that seemed to hold the real sadness and when her depression seemed to be the worst.

 “The struggle was intense.
 I could analyze the source of my depression forever.
 Low self-esteem might be rooted in childhood feelings of inferiority.
 It could relate to failing to meet impossibly high standards.
 And of course there are always the societal issues of racism and sexism.
 Put it all together and depression is a tenacious and scary condition.
 Thankfully, I found my way through it.”
-Luckily, today she is at the “height” of her happiness because she has her now 1-year-old son Eissa to hold.
+Luckily, today she is at the “height” of her happiness because she has her now one-year-old son Eissa to hold.
 Just hearing him coo, looking into his eyes, or simply holding him close to her fills her with happiness.
 You can read more from Janet Jackson in the next issue of Essence, on newsstands June 22.